reflexdemon/problem-generateor/README.md

 ## Live Demo

-To view the live demo of the cod please visit: https://math.vpv.io
+To view the live demo of the code please visit: https://math.vpv.io

 ## Code Coverage Graphs